oscarbenjamin/scicomp/notes/settingup.md

 # Getting set up with Python

-## Basics

-This unit is aimed at students who have seen Python before but are perhaps a bit rusty with it.
-If you've never seen Python before then I recommend to you to follow a more detailed tutorial such as [the one at python.org](https://docs.python.org/3/tutorial/index.html).
-Here we will quickly run through some of the basic features of Python to remind everyone what it is about.
-The python.org tutorial has more detail on the basics of Python if you're unfamiliar with any of the topics discussed here.

-## Installing Python
+## Outline

+The purpose of this page is to

-Python is many different things.
+* Remember loosely what Python is
+* Understand how to install it
+* Check that the installed set up is correct
+* Understand the basic usage of the Python interpreter
+* Introduce the notation used in subsequent sections

+Although this is mostly about setting Python up it is still worth reading even if you already have Python set up on your computer.
+At a minimum you should verify that you can run Python in the ways described below and that the scientific modules are installed.

+## Which interpreter?

+Before we "install Python" it's worth taking a moment to consider what Python is.
 Firstly it is programming language in which we can write Python code.
 Secondly it is a *program* which we used to run our Python code.
 This program is called the *interpreter*.
+Thirdly there is the Python standard library which is a collection of additional code to go with the interpreter that we can make use of in our code.
+Finally there is a broader eco-system of "third-party" code written to go with your Python setup.
+In our case the third-party stuff we're interested in is the code relevant to scientific programming.

 In fact there are a number of different interpreters that you can install and use for running your Python code or that you can use in different environments.
+Leaving aside the standard interpreter there are other interpreters, notably [PyPy](https://pypy.org) (which is itself written in a Python-like language) and [Jython](http://www.jython.org) (written in Java), [MicroPython](https://micropython.org) for embedded systems and [Brython](https://www.brython.info) (for running in browsers).

+You don't need to use/install any of these different interpreters but it is worth mentioning their existence at this point.
+Each of them can run basic Python code equally well.
+Where they differ is in the more advanced features that you won't normally need to know about and also that they are used in different environments.
+The key point that's relevant to us here is that the standard Python interpreter is the only one that works with the most commonly used libraries for scientific computing in Python - so that's the one that we want right now.

 The standard Python interpreter is known as "CPython" (when we need to distinguish it from the others).
 The "C" in CPython is for the C programming language in which the interpreter is written: the interpreter is actually a C program.
-There are other interpreters, notably PyPy (which is itself written in a Python-like language) and Jython (written in Java), MicroPython for embedded systems and Brython (for running in browsers).
-You don't need to use/install any of these different interpreters but it is worth mentioning their existence at this point.

-In order to install Python here we want to install the CPython interpreter.
+You can see the code for it on [github here](https://github.com/python/cpython).
+In order to "install Python" here we want to install the CPython interpreter.

 We can install this using the [official installers from python.org](https://www.python.org/downloads/) however it would not come with all of the bits and pieces that we want.
 CPython is the